 1948 Alfred Drake and Patricia Morison brush up their Shakespeare in Kiss Me, Kate, Cole Porter's musical opening at the New Century Theatre.
 Songs include "Wunderbar," "I Hate Men," "Bianca," "Always True To You (In My Fashion)," and "Too Darn Hot."
 The following year, it wins the first-ever Tony Award for Best Musical.

 1953 The Remarkable Mr. Pennypacker knows the geography of Pennsylvania well; he keeps one family in Wilmington and one in Philadelphia.
 Burgess Meredith plays the well-traveled man in the Liam O'Brien work.

 1975 The Runner Stumbles exposes the doomed affection of a lonely priest and a loving nun.
-Austin Pendleton directs the world premiere of this Milan Stitt play at the Hartman Theatre in Stamford, CT.
+Austin Pendleton directs the world premiere of Milan Stitt's play at the Hartman Theatre in Stamford, Connecticut.
 The production transfers to Broadway the following year.

 1979 Composer Richard Rodgers dies at age 77.
 He collaborated with Lorenz Hart on such shows as Babes in Arms, The Boys From Syracuse, and Pal Joey; with Oscar Hammerstein II on shows including Oklahoma!, Carousel, South Pacific, The Sound of Music, and The King and I; and Stephen Sondheim on the musical Do I Hear a Waltz?
 In 1990, the 46th Street Theatre is renamed in his honor.